 - Do not clear the IBM embedded Security Chip while UVM protection is enabled.
-If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - If you clear the Use UVM Logon Protection for this Workstation instead of using Windows Logon Protection check box in the Administrator Utility, the system returns to the Windows logon process without UVM logon protection. - In Windows XP, Windows NT, and Windows 2000, you have the option of specifying the maximum number of attempts allowed for typing the correct password for the Windows NT logon application.
+If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - If you clear the Replace the standard Windows logon with UVM's secure logon check box in the Administrator Utility, the system returns to the Windows logon process without UVM logon protection. - You have the option of specifying the maximum number of attempts allowed for typing the correct password for the Windows logon application.
 This option does not apply to UVM logon protection.
 There is no limit that you can set for the number of attempts allowed for typing the UVM passphrase.